 The countries of origin of most Pastel Pyrope gems that we've been able to identify are Tanzania, Madagascar and Sri Lanka.

 Rare examples of Pyrope Garnet with Pastel Pyrope characteristics have been found in the form of small pink nodules within matrix in the Dora Maira Massif of the northwestern Italian Alps.
-These nodules are reported to have purple to pink centers and near-colorless rims.
-The near-colorless outer layer can be up to 98% pure Pyrope (Gaustoni et. al., 2001).
-A rare faceted example of pink Pyrope that we were able to examine from this region of Italy showed the lowest magnetic susceptibility of any Pyralspite Garnet we have tested (472 X 10(-4) SI), with the exception of a single Chrome Pyrope (an anthill Garnet from Arizona) that had a slightly lower measured susceptibility.
+These nodules are reported to have purple or pink centers and near-colorless rims.
+The near-colorless outer layer can be up to 98% pure Pyrope (Gaustoni et al., 2001).
+A rare faceted example of pink Pyrope that we were able to acquire from this region of Italy showed the lowest magnetic susceptibility of any Pyralspite Garnet we have tested (472 X 10(-4) SI), with the exception of a single Chrome Pyrope (an anthill Garnet from Arizona) that had a slightly lower measured susceptibility.
 The faceted Pastel Pyrope from Italy shown below has an approximate composition of 88% Pyrope and 12% Almandine.

 Pastel Pyrope Garnets